England

 PICADILLY CIRCUS, SOHO, LEICESTER SQUARE

 We walked northwest to Picadilly Circus, which in the 1800s, was considered London’s version of Times Square.
 The active junction was home to the city’s first electronic billboards and today, packs the commercial punch of substandard clothing shops, a couple major banks, a massive Coca-Cola ad, and tacky souvenir stalls.
-It’s interesting to look at, but unless you want to appear accidentally in a dozen photos at once, you’d best to push onto the far more interesting areas of Soho and Leicester Square.
+It’s interesting to look at, but unless you’ve got time to spare, you’d best to push onto the far more interesting areas of Soho and Leicester Square.

 Picadilly Circus, Leicester Square, Soho, downtown London, London tourism